McDonald's to move international tax base to UK amid EU scrutiny

-(Story corrects paragraph 10 to replace U.S. drugmaker Allegion with U.S. lock maker Allegion)
+BRIEF-Hopfed Bancorp's independent directors send letter to Stilwell Group - SEC filing

+* On Jan 25, 2017, company's independent directors sent a letter to Joseph Stilwell of Stilwell Group - SEC filing

-McDonald's Corp (MCD.N) said on Thursday it would move its international tax base to the United Kingdom from Luxembourg after coming under increased scrutiny from European Union regulators over its tax arrangements in the small country.
+Dec 8 McDonald's Corp said on Thursday it would move its international tax base to the United Kingdom from Luxembourg after coming under increased scrutiny from European Union regulators over its tax arrangements in the small country.

 McDonald's said it would create a new international holding company domiciled in the UK that would receive the majority of royalties from licensing deals outside the United States.